 Thank you, as always, for your partnership, patience and understanding as we work to provide supports and services for your family member in these unprecedented circumstances.

-As we get ready to welcome people back to Day Hab, we invite you take a moment to view this short video made by Arc’s own DSP, Jon Nagy, from Community Hab.
+As we continue to welcome people back to Day Hab, we invite you take a moment to view this short video made by Arc’s own DSP, Jon Nagy, from Community Hab.
 Community Hab resumed services in June, and as you can see, this video illustrates the precautions we are taking and the opportuities we are providing so everyone, staff and those we serve alike, can have a safe, healthy and meaningful experience.

 Arc of Onondaga is one of the largest providers of services to people with developmental disabilities in Onondaga County serving over 1,000 people and their families, and employing over 500 people.
 With nearly 40 different sites throughout Central New York, Arc provides a wide array of opportunities including residential, day, employment and recreation programs and services.